JuliaDataScience/JuliaDataScience/contents/index.md

 - [ ] Publish with Amazon Kindle Direct Publishing

 Also, some small issues have to be fixed like _footnotes not working on the website_.
+For details about the status, see the [JuliaDataScience](https://github.com/JuliaDataScience/JuliaDataScience) GitHub repository.

 ### Citation info {-}